-Before beginning this medication, you should no longer be drinking alcohol.
-Acamprosate has not been shown to be effective if you are still drinking when you start taking it.
+Before starting this medication, you should no longer be drinking alcohol.
+Acamprosate has not been shown to work well if you are still drinking alcohol when you start taking it.

-Use this medication regularly in order to get the most benefit from it.
-Remember to use it at the same times each day.
-Dosage is based on your medical condition and response to therapy.
+Use this medication regularly to get the most benefit from it.
+To help you remember, take it at the same times each day.

-If you begin drinking alcohol again, continue taking this medication but inform your doctor.
+If you begin drinking alcohol again, continue to take this medication and tell your doctor promptly.

 Diarrhea, nausea, vomiting, gas, stomach pain, loss of appetite, headache, drowsiness, dizziness, constipation, fatigue, weight gain/loss, muscle/joint pain, change in sexual desire or decreased sexual ability may occur.
-If any of these effects persist or worsen, notify your doctor or pharmacist promptly.
+If any of these effects last or get worse, tell your doctor or pharmacist promptly.

 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-A very serious allergic reaction to this drug is unlikely, but seek immediate medical attention if it occurs.
-Symptoms of a serious allergic reaction may include: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
+A very serious allergic reaction to this drug is rare.
+However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.